-- Stick to warm light: A rainbow of colors are possible, but most designers avoid anything but warm white light, preferring to showcase the house and its landscape rather than create a light show.
+- Stick to warm light.
+A rainbow of colors is possible, but most designers avoid anything but warm white light, preferring to showcase the house and its landscape rather than create a light show.

 Even the moonlight effect has a security function: Soft, overall landscape lighting eliminates dark areas that might hide an intruder, exposing any movement on your property.
 Overly bright lights actually have a negative effect, creating undesirable pockets of deep shadow.

 Once disparaged for their high cost and cold, bluish glow, LEDs are now the light source of choice for lighting designers.
 “They’ve come down in price and now have that warm light people love in incandescent bulbs,” says Paul Gosselin, owner of Night Scenes Landscape Lighting Professionals in Kingsland, Texas.
 “We haven’t installed anything but LEDs for the last year.”

 Although LED fixtures remain twice as expensive as incandescents, installation is simpler because they use low-voltage wiring.
 “All in all, LEDs cost only about 25% more to install,” Gosselin says.
 “And they’ll save about 75% on your electricity bill.”

 Another advantage is long life.
 LEDs last at least 40,000 hours, or about 18 years of nighttime service.
 With that kind of longevity, “why should a fixture have only a two-year warranty?” asks Gosselin.
 He advises buying only fixtures with a 15-year warranty — proof that the fixture’s housing is designed to live as long as the LED bulbs inside.

 Related: LEDs Aren’t Cheap: Here’s How to Get the Most for Your Money

 The growing popularity of exterior lighting has led to innovative fixtures.
 Here are some bright new ideas: